Jemangmaega

-Jemangmaega (Korean: 제망매가; Hanja: 祭亡妹歌) is a hyangga written by a Buddhist monk named “Wolmyeongsa” in the ancient Korean kingdom of Silla.
-The poem was included in Samguk Yusa, a collection of folklore from the Three Kingdoms Period.
+Jemangmaega (Korean: 제망매가; Hanja: 祭亡妹歌) is an 8th-century hyangga written by a Buddhist monk named “Wolmyeongsa” in the ancient Korean kingdom of Silla.
+The poem was included in Samguk Yusa, a collection of folklore from the Three Kingdoms period.
 The poem still remains one of the most popular Korean works of literature today.

-The poem's title “Jaemangmaega” roughly translates to “A Requiem for a Dead Sister.”
+The poem's title “Jemangmaega” roughly translates to “A Requiem for a Dead Sister.”
 Consequently, the poem is about the author mourning his sister's death in a regretful and sad tone.
 A variety of figurative expressions such as similes, metaphors, and philosophical statements related to death are present in the work.